 - Visual learning statistics for online learning and training (definition, benefits, statistics)- https://training.safetyculture.com/blog/visual-learning-statistics/

-- Visual Learner Statistics: Understanding the Power of Visual Learning- https://wifitalents.com/statistic/visual-learner/
+- Visual Learner Statistics: Understanding the Power of Visual Learning for the percentage of population that are visual learners- https://wifitalents.com/statistic/visual-learner/

 - VISUAL LEARNING IN CHILDREN- https://visionfirsteyecare.com/articles/visual-learning-in-children/